pabloariel01/node.js-tutorials/ts design patters/theory.md

     Di container knows how to instantiate new instances of the dependencies di container is in charge of registering new services resolving dependencies

+decorators
+    applyed to: class, method, property, accessors

+    decorator has three AggregationCursor, descriptor is de implementation